sawwy/socket.io/frontend/README.md

 ## Scope

-The project was first built up as a pure frontend assingment but decided to check the backend side for the fullstack.
+The project was first built up as a pure frontend assignment but decided to check the backend side for the fullstack.
 I would still deem the exercise based mostly on the frontend as the backend is basically only for the dev / excerice scope and would have a lot to to improve for an actual production build.

 In general, here are some remarks of the assignment scope and possible further development ideas.
 Saving comments on topics such as Login / Session / etc: